deepinsight/insightface/recognition/partial_fc/README.md

 In the previous version of Glint360K, there is no bug when using softmax training, but there is a bug in triplet training.
 In the latest Glint360k, this bug has been fixed.

+#### Dataset in Google Drive or Dropbox?
+The torrent will be release soon.

 ## Citation
 If you find Partial-FC or Glint360K useful in your research, please consider to cite the following related paper: